Back to blog

 • Recurring invoices

-Recurring invoices are when the goods or services are delivered consistently to a customer, and the invoices are sent at fixed intervals according to the agreement.
-Usually, the interval period is weekly or monthly, depending on how often the customer orders.
+Recurring invoices are sent at fixed intervals when goods or services are delivered consistently to a customer.
+The interval period is usually weekly or monthly, depending on how often the customer orders.

 How to create an invoice effortlessly?